-The functional and presentation currency of the main Group entities is euro (EUR) as the European Union is the primary economic environment in which the Group's subsidiaries operate.
-These consolidated financial statements are presented in thousand euros (unless stated differently).
+The functional and presentation currency of the main Group During the consolidation process for entities with functional entities is euro (EUR) as the European Union is the primary currency other than Group's functional currency, the positions of economic environment in which the Group's subsidiaries operate. statement of comprehensive income, cash-flow statement and These consolidated financial statements are presented in statement of changes in equity are revaluated at annual average thousand euros (unless stated differently). exchange rate (or the average exchange rate for the period the Group has obtain the control), the positions of statement of In preparing the financial statements of each individual group financial position are revaluated at year-end exchange rate.

-In preparing the financial statements of each individual group entity, transactions in currencies other than the entity's functional currency (foreign currencies) are recognised at the rates of exchange prevailing at the dates of the transactions.
-At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at that date.
+entity, transactions in currencies other than the entity's functional currency (foreign currencies) are recognised at the rates of The following foreign currency exchanges rates have been exchange prevailing at the dates of the transactions.
+At the end of applied: each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at that date.